PhucLK/TravelBlog/README.txt

-Deploy Static Website on AWS
+Static Website on AWS

-In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.
+A static website deploy on AWS using S3, distribute S3 resources on CloudFront, and secure with S3 policy.
+You can access website at public link provive by  CloudFront here : https://d22se7flurt3c0.cloudfront.net

 The files included are: